Last Updated on

 The price is also excellent at only £7.95 including free delivery!
 Absolutely fantastic value for money.

-English Subscription Boxes
+English Subscription Boxes for Kids

 This is a book club subscription, each month they will send between 1, 3 and 5 different books suitable for your children’s age.
 This is for children aged 0-11 years old.
 There is a small monthly fee and all you have to do is return the books (free return postage) or buy them at half RRP.
 You can tell them what books you don’t want, just in case like us you already have a library at home!

 We were sent 3 books, for a 9 year old.
 So we received Stig of the Dump, How to Train your Dragon and Arabel, Mortimer and the Escaped Black Mamba.